Xilinx/Vitis_Libraries/L2/benchmarks/MCAmericanEngineMultiKernel/README.md

 # Monte-Carlo American Engine
-This is a benchmark of MC (Monte-Carlo) American Engine using the SDx environment to compare with QuantLib.
+This is a benchmark of MC (Monte-Carlo) American Engine using the Xilinx Vitis environment to compare with QuantLib.
 It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U250.

 ## Prerequisites

 - Alveo U250 installed and configured as per https://www.xilinx.com/products/boards-and-kits/alveo/u250.html#gettingStarted
 - Xilinx runtime (XRT) installed
-- Xilinx SDx 2018.3 installed and configured
+- Xilinx Vitis 2019.2 installed and configured

 ## Building
 The demonstration application and kernel is built using a command line Makefile flow.

 ### Step 1 :
-Setup the build environment using the SDx and XRT scripts:
+Setup the build environment using the Vitis and XRT scripts:

-            source <install path>/SDx/2018.3/settings64.sh
+            source <install path>/Vitis/2019.2/settings64.sh
             source /opt/xilinx/xrt/setup.sh

 ### Step 2 :